PurAlex/Module-1-Challenge/README.md

 * All the images contain **alt** attributes.
 * Headings attributes are in sequential order.
 * Title elements contain a descriptive title.
+* Comments to every tag of the code in HTML and CSS.

 ## Installation